soot-oss/soot/index.md

 You will also need the projects [jasmin](https://github.com/Sable/jasmin) and [heros](https://github.com/Sable/heros).
 In case of any questions, please consult the Soot [mailing list](https://github.com/Sable/soot/wiki/Getting-help).

+# Acknowledgements

+We would like to thank the team of [YourKit](https://www.yourkit.com/) for providing us with free licenses of their profiler to improve the performance of Soot.